Wextikit/ElysiumModMenu/README.md

 ### 🛡️ Anti-Cheat & Client Detection
 NjordMenu acts as a powerful shield against malicious players, crashers, and other modders:
 * **Advanced RPC Radar (Sniffer):** The menu silently analyzes all incoming network traffic.
 Vanilla Among Us only uses RPC IDs `0-65`.
-If a player sends non-vanilla packets, NjordMenu cross-references the ID with a massive built-in database of known third-party cheats (including *RockStar, Hydra, Sicko, HostGuard, Polar, GNC, KillNetwork, BanMod, Eclipse, and more*).
+If a player sends non-vanilla packets, NjordMenu cross-references the ID with a massive built-in database of known third-party cheats (including Sicko, HostGuard, Polar, GNC, KillNetwork, BanMod, and more*).
 You will receive an instant on-screen notification identifying exactly who is cheating and what menu they are using.
 * **Menu Identity Spoofer:** Want to hide your NjordMenu from other modders?
 You can spoof your outgoing RPCs to mimic *other* cheat clients, tricking their radars into thinking you are using something else.
 * **Pet Spam Shield:** Detects malicious packet spam (e.g., 160+ packets per second).
 Locally drops the packets to prevent lag, and automatically bans the attacker if you are the host.
 * **Anti Vote-Kick:** Completely disable the lobby vote-kick system, preventing trolls from kicking you out of your own lobby.